OpenLEADR/openleadr-python/docs/client.rst

 2. A list of Targets to which the Event applies (``target``).
 This can be the VEN as a whole, or specific groups, assets, geographic areas, et cetera that this VEN represents.
 3. A list of Signals (``signals``), which form the content of the Event.
 This can be price signals, load reduction signals, et cetera.
 Each signal has a name, a type, multiple Intervals that contain the relative start times, and some payload value for the client to interpret.

 After you evaluate all these properties, you have only one decision to make: Opt In or Opt Out.
-Your handler must return either the string ``optIn`` or ``optOut``, and pyOpenADR will see to it that your response is correctly formatted for the server.
+Your handler must return either the string ``optIn`` or ``optOut``, and OpenLEADR will see to it that your response is correctly formatted for the server.

 Example implementation: